 General Entry Requirements

 Average point score of 5.3, calculated from all GCSE subjects.
 Your point score MUST include at least five GCSEs at Grade C/4 or above - including English Language or Maths.

 If your English Language is a D/3, your Maths must be at least a C/4 and vice versa.

 Specific Entry Requirements

-Grade C or above in History GCSE (if taken).
-Grade C/5 in English Language.
+- Grade C/5 in or above in GCSE English Language.

 - History trip(s).